Navtajh04/Jamming/README.md

 # Jamming
-Created and deployed a web app that interfaces with the Spotify API to allow users to create playlists that save directly to their Spotify account after they name the playlist and search and add songs.
+Created and deployed a web app that interfaces with the Spotify API to allow users to create playlists that save directly to their Spotify account after they login, name the playlist, and search and add songs.

-You can try out the website by following this link: https://messy-frog.surge.sh/
+You can use the website by following this link: https://messy-frog.surge.sh/